qdrant/landing_page/qdrant-landing/content/documentation/tutorials/multiple-partitions.md

 ---
 # Configure Multitenancy

+**How many collections should you create?** In most cases, you should only use a single collection with payload-based partitioning.
+This approach is called multitenancy.
+It is efficient for most of users, but it requires additional configuration.
+This document will show you how to set it up.

+**When should you create multiple collections?** When you have a limited number of users and you need isolation.
+This approach is flexible, but it may be more costly, since creating numerous collections may result in resource overhead.
+Also, you need to ensure that they do not affect each other in any way, including performance-wise.

+## Partition by payload

 When an instance is shared between multiple users, you may need to partition vectors by user.
 This is done so that each user can only access their own vectors and can't see the vectors of other users.

-Before you configure multitenancy in Qdrant, you must consider the following:
-- The number of users in your tenancy structure;
-- Individual user performance needs;
-- Resource overhead and budget allowance.

-Qdrant supports multitenancy in two ways:

-## Multiple collections per user

-You may always create a collection for each user.
-This approach is flexible, but it may be more costly, since creating numerous collections may result in resource overhead.
-We recommend you do this only if you have a limited number of users, and you need to ensure that they do not affect each other in any way, including performance-wise.

->**Tutorial:** Learn how to [create a collection](../../concepts/collections/).

-## Partition collection by payload

-In most cases, you should use a single collection with payload-based partitioning.
-This approach is more efficient for a large number of users, but it requires additional configuration.

-1. First, add a `group_id` field to each vector in the collection.
+1. Add a `group_id` field to each vector in the collection.
-2. Then, use a filter along with `group_id` to filter vectors for each user.

 ```http
 PUT /collections/{collection_name}/points